 Illustration 1: Main Server Controls

 To activate this feature for the current printing unit, launch the Hot Folder screen from the main screen Server menu.
-Click in the "Active" box to activate the controls (Illustration 1).
+Click in the Active box to activate the controls (Illustration 1).

 The hot folders you set up will apply to the printer unit currently selected in the Unit window of the main screen.
 You may set up as many folders and sub-directory levels as you wish and specify separate operating parameters within each one.